 I also won't be trying the foods I'm allergic to (bananas and dairy).
 I only have an oral allergy to those but I've been told those can develop into anaphylactic type allergies at any time which scares me.
 I don't really miss a lot of products made with milk (other than snickers bars) but I would maybe attempt bananas again after pregnancy.

 For those of you needing to stick to nightshade-free, this recipe qualifies!
 I have quite a few nightshade-free recipes on this site but I haven't been so great about tagging them all.
 I'll get there!

-As I’ve mentioned before, I try to keep all the recipes on this site paleo since it eliminates so many common allergens my readers might have (wheat, corn, soy, dairy, peanuts…).
-I’m also aware I have many paleo readers.
+As I've mentioned before, I try to provide a variety of paleo recipes on my site since it eliminates so many common allergens my readers might have (wheat, corn, soy, dairy, peanuts...).
+I'm also aware I have many paleo readers.
 That being said, you can definitely keep this recipe paleo.
-I’ve included several options in the recipe notes below.
+I've included several options in the recipe notes below.

 I ended up using RP's Pasta Company's fusilli noodles because I had never tried that brand before.
 I bought it on impulse before I had any ideas of what to make with it and it ended up in a blog recipe.
 I loved the noodles but like I said, since they're not strict paleo, I've included lots of other options for my readers too.